Smoke (film): Plot

-The next day, Paul is lost in thought as he crosses the road and is saved from being run down by a truck by a young black man named Rashid, whom he invites to stay in his apartment as a form of thanks.
-Rashid accepts, but irritates Paul by making noise, and breaking dishes, while Paul is writing.
+The next day, Paul is lost in thought as he crosses the street and is saved from being run down by a truck by Rashid, a young black man.
+Paul invites Rashid to stay at his apartment as a form of thanks.
+Rashid accepts, but irritates Paul by making noise and breaking dishes while Paul is writing.
 Paul asks Rashid to leave, which he does.
-Paul is visited by Rashid's aunt, who aggressively demands to know why Rashid has been staying with Paul.
-She reveals that Rashid's name is in fact Thomas, and that he is from an underprivileged background.
+Paul is visited by Rashid's aunt, who demands to know why Rashid has been staying with Paul.
+She reveals that Rashid's real name is Thomas, and that he is from an underprivileged background.
 She also says that Rashid has been estranged from his father since childhood, and that his father had been spotted recently at a gas station outside the city.

-Rashid tracks down his father, Cyrus Cole, to a small-town gas station, which he sketches.
-Cyrus, not recognising him, befriends him and hires Rashid to carry out renovation work at his gas station.
+Rashid tracks down his father, Cyrus Cole, at his gas station, which he sketches.
+Cyrus, not recognizing him, befriends Rashid and hires him to carry out renovation work at the gas station.
 Rashid conceals his identity and tells Cyrus that his name is Paul Benjamin.
 His father has an artificial arm, which he tells Rashid was the result of a car accident in which his then wife (who was in fact Rashid's mother) was killed.
-Cyrus says that he was driving drunk and that his artificial arm was a way for God to remind him to better himself.
-Rashid leaves the station, without any notice.
+Cyrus says that he was driving drunk and that his artificial arm is God's way of reminding him to better himself.
+Rashid leaves the gas station, without any notice.